williamd1k0/CustomPATH/README.md

 ### `cpathp`

-* Show full path of a listed program from first argv
+* Shows full path of a listed program from first argv
 * Lists all saved programs if no arg is passed
 * Can be executed with command redirection operators:
 ```shell